Loading NuWatt Energy...

 20-year exemption (~$6,980 total)

 Read: What happened to the solar tax creditThree ways to pay for solar in Waltham.
-PPAs offer $0 down because the third-party system owner claims the commercial Section 48 ITC.
+The competitive Route 128 installer market means cash and loan quotes here tend to come in toward the lower end of the range.
+A PPA stays $0 down because the third-party owner claims the commercial Section 48 ITC and prices your power below the Eversource retail rate.

 Upfront